Once oil wealthy, Venezuela's largest state struggles to keep the lights on

 MARACAIBO, Venezuela (Reuters) - Across Maracaibo, the capital of Venezuela’s largest state, residents unplug refrigerators to guard against power surges.
 Many only buy food they will consume the same day.
 Others regularly sleep outside.

-The rolling blackouts in the state of Zulia pile more misery on Venezuelans living under a fifth year of an economic crisis that has sparked malnutrition, hyperinflation and mass emigration.
-The OPEC member’s once-thriving socialist economy has collapsed since the 2014 fall of oil prices.
+The rolling power blackouts in the state of Zulia pile more misery on Venezuelans living under a fifth year of an economic crisis that has sparked malnutrition, hyperinflation and mass emigration.
+OPEC member Venezuela’s once-thriving socialist economy has collapsed since the 2014 fall of oil prices.

 “I never thought I would have to go through this,” said bakery worker Cindy Morales, 36, her eyes welling with tears.
 “I don’t have food, I don’t have power, I don’t have money.”